coolbrett/espn-fantasy-basketball-discord-bot/README.md

 The goal is to build this bot so that it can handle all Discord servers that it is invited to with a single instance of itself

+I want the bot to be able to display most things that you can find in the app as well as give insights through advanced statistics

 PROCESS
 -------